-Dorado’s golden beaches, posh resorts, and high-end facilities (including three outstanding gold courses) make it a popular destination for high rollers in search of a relaxing getaway.
+Dorado’s golden beaches, posh resorts, and high-end facilities (including three outstanding golf courses) make it a popular destination for high rollers in search of a relaxing getaway.

-It is a highly secure town with a wide variety of English-speaking schools, making it attractive to families relocating from farther away.
+It is a highly secure town with a number of English-speaking schools, making it attractive to families relocating from farther away.

 Isla Verde Beach, for instance, is a popular destination due to its expansive stretch of golden sand and pristine blue ocean.